ghc-proposals/ghc-proposals/README.rst

    * `≡ List of proposals being revised <https://github.com/ghc-proposals/ghc-proposals/pulls?q=label%3A%22Needs+revision%22>`__
    * `≡ List of rejected proposals <https://github.com/ghc-proposals/ghc-proposals/pulls?q=label%3ARejected>`__

+   This moves the accepted proposal to the **Finalisation** stage and shepherd changes the label to "Pending finalisation".

 .. _pr-finalisation:

 6. **Stage:** Finalisation.